I found my form of communication a long time ago and it’s art. Although I never claimed to be a writer, I’m certainly am a reader. I

 “Vulnerability sounds like truth and feels like courage.
 Truth and courage aren’t always comfortable, but they’re never weakness.”

 This book is all about having the courage to be vulnerable.
-Making art and putting it out there for the word to see and judge is nothing if not courage coupled with vulnerability.
+Making art and putting it out there for the world to see and judge is nothing if not courage coupled with vulnerability.
 The author, the amazing Brené Brown, didn’t set out to write a book about artmaking per se but by writing about vulnerability you really can’t help it.
 Brown writes, “Vulnerability is the birthplace of innovation, creativity and change.”
 I found so many pearls of wisdom in this book that could be applied in equal parts to art and life.

 I’ve recommended this book to so many people since I first read it, some of them were artistic but most were just friends and family.
 The lessons within are about opening oneself fully to life’s experience and your reaction to them and while that insanely important for all artists, it’s also a wonderful lesson to anyone.
 Watch out though, if you’re really taking Brown’s words to heart and thinking about their application in your own life it can be an emotional rollercoaster.
 I couldn’t read this book without sometimes taking week-long breaks to digest and move through the learnings.
-Still, coming out the other side is enlightening and refreshing.
+Still, coming out on the other side is enlightening and refreshing.

 Buy it here.